patroza/HDR/README.md

 - Windows uses SRGB instead, which causes raised black levels
 - Windows Desktop rendered in HDR also seems too hazy/light

+- Does not work well with AutoHDR, because it apparently uses a higher paperwhite value

+- Optimized for windows SDR HDR setting of 30 (200 nits)

 What does the script do?
 - Try to track 2.2 curve
 - Auto disable itself for HDR native games (static list, manually defined in hdr_games.json)